mateyct/startup/clue/README.md

 - Users can securely sign in
 - Several users can join together in a game
 - On their turn, players will roll dice, move spaces, enter rooms, and submit suspicions
-- Board will update with player movements on every device
+- The board will update with player movements on every device
 - Players' suspicion submissions will be stored and viewable
 - Player turns will rotate around active players
 - If enough time:
     - Players will have pieces of information
     - Players can gather information as they submit suspicions
-    - A player can make a final accusation, and win if correct
+    - A player can make a final accusation and win if correct

 ### Technologies